 If you can, try to add a speaker to another room or play another Alexa if you have elsewhere in the house especially if people are outside and inside or upstairs and downstairs.
 Something like this will make a cocktail party stand out.

 Food is the third most important thing at a cocktail party.
 Behind cocktails and music of course.
 It is important to have a variety of snacks, cold and hot food.
 Put those chafing dishes to work.
 Now-a-days they have small chafing dishes some that are electric too!
 Just remember that you don't want to be setting up food while guests arrive so set it and forget it.

-The best kind of cocktail party food is finger foods that are easy to eat!
+The best kind of cocktail party food is finger foods that are easy to eat, like these Mini Cranberry Pecan Cheese Balls!
 You don't want your guests juggling their cocktail, a food plate and silverware all at once.
 It is uncomfortable and a waste of dishes.
 One to two-bite food is best!

 I recommend serving 1-2 cold appetizers since they can typically be made hours or the day before.
 Then 1-2 hot appetizer that you keep hot in a chafing dish.
 Along with those, have a few easy to make snacks that are spread out around the party that pair well with cocktails.

 - These Canapé Crackers, Stuffed Greek Cucumber Cups, Mini Canapé Toasts With Sweet Cheese, Phyllo Cups With Roasted Peppers & Burrata Cheese are all three great appetizers that are fancy, can be served cold and delicious!
 Here are more cold finger food ideas!

 - These Skewered Party Appetizers On Mini Toothpicks are perfect to eat with a cocktail in hand!